deujahritik/12194824_Smart_Mobility_Engineering_lab_midterm/README.md

 # Course goal
 *• This course consists of multiple guided tutorials and lab sessions with increasing difficulty levels when working with an autonomous robot and machine learning.*

-*• You learn how to set up such a TurtleBot3 from scratch using ROS/ROS2, how to interface the individual sensors and actuators, and finally, how to implement the practical projects.
+*• You learn how to set up such a TurtleBot3 from scratch using ROS/ROS2, how to interface the individual sensors and actuators, and finally, how to implement the practical projects.*

 *• This course provides students with hands-on lab experience applying Ai and robot programming techniques for implementing the final autonomous robot projects.*

-# 1.WEEK-3
+# 1.Week-3
 ### Content:-
 *•Installation of ROS2 VMWare Workstation Player Setup.*